Fredericton and Halifax

 - Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a three year term July 1, 2015 - June 30, 2018 (Fredericton)

-- Provisional Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a two year term January 1, 2015 – December 31, 2016 (Halifax)
+- Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five year term January 1, 2017 – December 31, 2021 (Halifax)

 The Pharmacy Technician Diploma program will qualify grads to pursue positions in Hospitals, Community Pharmacies, and Long Term Care Settings.